Cog-Creators/Red-DiscordBot/docs/cog_guides/admin.rst

 **Description**

-Removes a role from the list of selfroles.
+Remove a role, or a selection of roles, from the list of available selfroles.

 **Arguments**